The Scientist Who Found Her Voice by Listening to Workers

 That experience was powerful and rewarding: As a Black woman who grew up spending hours at a time at similar salons, Adewumi-Gunn felt a connection to the workers and their clients.
 At the salon, a place filled with laughter and the comfort of a family member’s living room, Adewumi-Gunn learned about building a business, about community, and about giving.
 “Working on salon safety was a way to give back to a community that is so beneficial to many Black people,” she says.
 “They deserved stronger protections and oversight on the products they were using and the right to know what was in them to make informed decisions.”

 As she spent more time with the women in salons, she began to delve into policy advocacy.
 While finishing her doctorate degree, she took on the oversight of BWW’s environmental justice work, which included collaboration with scientists from environmental organizations across the country (including future NRDC colleagues).
-Eventually, this advocacy led to the passage of bill in California aimed at protecting workers by requiring manufacturers to list ingredients on the labels of professional salon products.
+Eventually, this advocacy led to the passage of a bill in California aimed at protecting workers by requiring manufacturers to list ingredients on the labels of professional salon products.

 “Teni was able to talk to the community, talk to researchers and scientists, and talk to politicians, and be equally comfortable in all of those spaces.
 That is a special gift,” says Nourbese Flint, executive director of the Black Women for Wellness Action Project, who worked closely with Adewumi-Gunn during her time at BWW.